Network Virtualisation Using Crossbow Technology

 network capacities raised demand for a project called Crossbow.
 With

-this technology we could effectively control how an application access
+this technology we could effectively control how an application accesses

 whose network resources are underutilized.

-This is done by creating Virtual Network Interface Cards (VNICs) and dedicating each of them to the different application we want to deploy.
-In this presentation we'll show how Crossbow technology work in practice deployed on OpenSolaris.
+This is done by creating Virtual Network Interface Cards (VNICs) and dedicating each of them to the different applications we want to deploy.
+In this presentation we'll show how Crossbow technology works in practice deployed on OpenSolaris.

 About speaker Uros Nedic: Education: Univ. of Belgrade, Faculty of Elec.
 Eng., Dept. of Telecommunications, MSc holder degree.
 Previous work experience: BTExact (British Telecommunications Research Company), Adastral Park, Ipswich, UK Current work: Trend Consulting, UK based IT consulting company - working in Belgrade Branch Office, Serbia.